Sanglorian/orcus/Orcus Rulebook - current.md

 If you also beat the Hard DC, you also learn its powers, its resistances and immunities and its vulnerabilities.

-Use Arcana for elemental, fey and shadow creatures, and creatures with the construct tag.
+Use Arcana for elemental, fey and shadow creatures, and creatures with the Construct tag.
 Use Dungeoneering for aberration creatures.
-Use Religion for outsider creatures, and creatures with the undead tag.
+Use Religion for outsider creatures, and creatures with the Undead tag.
 Use Nature for natural creatures.

 ### Variant: Skills with Different Abilities